carmenbianca/report-liferay/report.md

 - Liferay's \gls{inbound} licensing policy mentions usage of ClearlyDefined in the criteria for acceptance of third-party software.
-If one were to choose FOSSology instead, new legal acceptance criteria would have to be designed, which I considered to be too out-of-scope within the context of a software engineering internship.
+If one were to choose FOSSology instead, new legal acceptance criteria would have to be designed, which might be too out-of-scope within the context of a software engineering internship.

 ## Inbound